 If your store has been around for a while, you may already own a domain name to use for your online presence.
 If you're just starting out, though, don't fret!
-It can be difficult to make a decision that will have such a lasting impact on your brand, but we're here to give you some advice.
+It can be difficult to make a decision that will have such a lasting impact on your brand.

 Why Your Domain Name Matters 🏡